anacidre/AngularWorkshop/Step 2: Build your first component.md

 cd coffee-interface
 ```

 This folder will contain the definition of the Coffee class.
-We create the file coffee-class.ts and add the class:
+We create the file coffee.model.ts and add the class:

 ```
 export interface Coffee {